PPA Adding Patrols To Monitor Illegally Parked Cars In Bike Lanes Amid Growing Number Of Bicyclists Killed In Philly

 PHILADELPHIA (CBS) — The Philadelphia Parking Authority is adding bike patrols.
 The new officers will specifically monitor drivers who park illegally in bike lanes.

 Spruce Street is the only continuously designated bike lane going west in Center City.
 The problem is oftentimes, cars or delivery trucks are parked in it.
-The hope is these new officers will change that.READ MORE: Dirt Bike Rider Wanted In Hit-And-Run That Left Teenager Dead, Philadelphia Police Say
+The hope is these new officers will change that.READ MORE: 5 People Shot Near Temple University, Philadelphia Police Say

 “Just look around.
 Parked all the time, makes the bike lanes pretty useless,” biker Nic Renard said.